FudanSELab/DeepTraLog/index.md

 Raw Dataset can be found here: <a href="https://github.com/DeepTraLog/DeepTraLog/tree/main/TraceLogData">Raw Dataset</a>

+Log and Span Data related to every error is compressed respectively, you can find the corresponding data in `F*.zip`.
+The normal data can be found in `normal` folder.
+All logs, including normal and abnormal ones, is compressed into `alllog.log.zip`, you can run log template extraction on it directly.

+### Processed Graph Data

+Processed graph data based on the above raw dataset can be found here: <a href="https://github.com/DeepTraLog/DeepTraLog/tree/main/GraphData">Graph Data</a>

 ### Results

-The experimental results can be found here:  <a href="https://github.com/DeepTraLog/DeepTraLog/tree/main/results">Experimental Results</a>
+All the experimental results, including DeepTraLog‘s and comparison methods', can be found here:  <a href="https://github.com/DeepTraLog/DeepTraLog/tree/main/results">Experimental Results</a>